Nutrition in organisms is extraordinary complex, which is why it isn’t regulated solely by hedonic desire.

 In modern society we tend to look at the biological world from a technical perspective, like a systems-engineer, and hence we often use artificial systems and machines as analogies to understand what’s happening in and around us, and why.
 In nutrition and dietetics, food is commonly considered to be a resource, analogous to fuel for a car, ignoring the vast ecological interplay that constitutes life and from this view-point metabolic diseases are often thought of as being states of nutrient toxicity, analogous to us accidentally but repeatedly overfilling the gas-tank because we’re not really sure of how much of it that can or needs to go in there.
 Excess gasoline then spills over into areas of the car where it is suddenly not a fuel anymore but a problem, such as to the vapor-collection system which eventually results in us having to visit the repair-shop prematurely.
 Modern petrol-pumps have a safety-switch that prevents us from making this mistake and we do as well, but since we are people, not cars, and that food not only fills our energy-stores but also makes us feel good we usually attribute the cause of metabolic disease to our hedonistic drives overriding this switch as a consequence of the palatability of the modern diet.
 Appetite is often thought of as being our only safety-switch and gate-keeper for nutrient intake and we hence assume that after food is ingested there is no-turning-back unless we trigger the gag-reflex.
 Nutrients dissolve into the blood and if we ate to much relative to our immediate needs or capacity for storage then the excess of nutrients such as fat and sugar spill over from the circulation into areas of the body where they shouldn’t be and cause direct toxic damage to cells, and later indirect damage through hemodynamic mechanisms such as in atherosclerotic cardiac hypoxia.
 Exactly like in the car-metaphor where excess gasoline ends up clogging the vapor-canister, which can cause what is called a vapor-lock1)https://www.moparmagazine.com/2018/07/too-much-in-the-tank/ that prevents fuel from reaching the engine.

 However, there is a logical problem with using this model in dietetics.
-It doesn’t take into consideration the fact that the body have regulatory mechanisms for nutrient intake that goes beyond appetite, that other homeostatic control-functions are at work both pre- and postprandially before nutrients are ingested and before they pass from the gut into the blood.
-At the level of the small intestine, most nutrients are actually actively imported rather than passively absorbed, and there is research suggesting that at least some of these import mechanisms are rate-limiting steps in oxidative-processes such as for glucose.
-If proven to be true for more macro-nutrients, the latter fact would in theory invalidate the nutrient toxicity-model straight of the bat, and it makes much sense for absorptive physiology to be structured in this way as to avoid this specific problem, but even if we assume this to be false, the fact that macro-nutrient absorption are active processes means that the body could simply keep the doors shut on excess nutrients and let them pass through unabsorbed with stool, but does it, and if not then why?
+It doesn’t take into consideration the fact that the body has regulatory mechanisms for nutrient intake that goes beyond appetite, that other homeostatic control-functions are at work both pre- and postprandially before nutrients are ingested and before they pass from the gut into the blood.
+At the level of the small intestine, most nutrients are actually actively imported rather than passively absorbed, which means that the body could simply keep the doors shut on excess nutrients and let them pass through unabsorbed with stool, but does it, and if not then why?

 In the following paragraphs of this section I’ve outlined how the body responds both histologically and physiologically to different states of nutrition and how this compares with what is seen in established metabolic disease.
 Through looking at how pre- and postprandial regulatory mechanisms are applied in these different states we then get to view the problem of over-eating from the perspective of the body.
 Is serum and tissue nutrient-toxicity really the main problem that the body is fighting when it comes to metabolic disease?
 Or is it something even bigger and more threatening?